-Except in the event of an emergency, personal calls and personal text messages not directly related to instruction should not be made or received during scheduled instructional times.
-As a general rule, personal calls and text messages should be made/received during planning periods, lunch breaks, or before/after school.
+\

 Recommended: A new policy area has been created to address employee use of personal cell phones and other devices.
 This language is recommended to be moved to policy area 03.13214 for consistency and updating purposes.

 Financial implications: none anticipated